Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Dpdl embedded C code

-Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90, and full ISO C99 standard) directly within Dpdl scripts.
+Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90, and full ISO C99 standard) directly within Dpdl code.

+The C interpreter and compiler is available as Dpdl language plug-in with a very compact footprint of only **`375 Kb`** on Raspberry Pi, with no extra dependencies required.

-To embed C code within Dpdl scripts use the keyword '**>>c**' to start the embedded code, and the keyword '**<<**' to end the embedded code (Note: The keyword has to be on a single line)
+To embed C code within Dpdl code use the keyword '**>>c**' to start the embedded code, and the keyword '**<<**' to end the embedded code.
+Note: The keyword has to be on a single line

 Embedded C code can be executed in 2 different Modes: